®

 In the photograph to the upper right you will notice that you can create a light tunnel between the slide/negative holder and your camera lens.
 This is done by setting up the proper distance for the image to be focused and copied.
 Then cut a strip of flat black construction paper that spans the distance between the slide or negative and the lens.
 Fold the sides of the strip into a rectangular box that matches the outer dimensions of the slide/negative holder as shown in the picture.

-Also, you hand can come in handy as a light shield to determine where the light is coming from, if you find a light leak causing reflections on the image to be copied just before you take the picture.
+Also, you hand can come in handy as a light shield to determine where the light causing the reflection is coming from just before you take the picture.